M.A. in Clinical Mental Health Counseling with Art Therapy Specialization

 avaccaro@caldwell.edu

-The Master’s degree in Counseling with Art Therapy Specialization Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of ACATE, The Accreditation Council for Art Therapy Education.
+The Master’s degree in Clinical Mental Health Counseling with Art Therapy Concentration Program is also accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of ACATE, The Accreditation Council for Art Therapy Education.

 Caldwell University has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 4598.
 CE Programs that do not qualify for NBCC credit are clearly identified.
 Caldwell University is solely responsible for all aspects of the programs.